amd/ryzen-ai-documentation/docs/alternate_quantization_setup.rst

 GPU-Accelerated Quantization Containers
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-The above Docker containers do not have GPU-accelerated quantization support.
-If you like to leverage GPU for the quantization process, you can download and build `GPU Docker containers <https://www.xilinx.com/bin/public/openDownload?filename=ryzen-ai-gpudockerfiles-3.6.0-130.tar.gz>`_.
-Inside the downloaded TAR file you can find README that you can follow to build and run GPU dockers.
+The above Docker containers do not support GPU-accelerated quantization.
+To create a container with GPU-accelerated quantization enabled, download the following archive and follow the instructions in the included README.

+`Download and build GPU Docker containers <https://www.xilinx.com/bin/public/openDownload?filename=ryzen-ai-gpudockerfiles-3.6.0-130.tar.gz>`_